Into the early 1980's, SEPTA's Red Arrow trolley system

 were still pressed into service during snow-storms as late as 1970.
 PST

 car 73 is seen here, restored to its original condition, in 1979.
-SEPTA
+In recent

-has since purged its carbarns and yards of virtually all such historic trolleys.
+years SEPTA has purged its carbarns and yards of virtually all historic

 Brill Center Door car no. 73 on State Street in Media during a charter excursion on July 1, 1979. photo © Mike Szilagyi